Link Building Outreach: How to Nail It

 As soon as you compile the list it’s time to work on your outreach letter.

 When you are writing the outreach don’t forget about the courtesy rules we’ve talked about earlier.
-Don’t be too pushy but mention that a backlink would mean a world to you.
+Don’t be too pushy but mention that a backlink would mean the world to you.
 Offer a backlink to one’s site as well (if possible).

 We like this letter sample.
 It’s short and sweet.
 Thus, it tells about the request straight away but in a very polite manner.